 In the following couple of years, the council made a number significant social reforms, aimed at alleviating unemployment, hunger and poverty.
 However, the still-applicable Poor Law of 1834 demanded that borough councils fund their own local poor relief; there was no national government financial support.
 This meant that unemployment benefits and similar had to be paid for out of the rates, and any plans to increase relief meant raising the rates.

 Council rates at the time were based on a ‘rateable value’ deriving from rents.
-Because Poplar was such a borough, property rents – and hence, rate incomes – were low.
+Because Poplar was such a poor borough, property rents – and hence, rate incomes – were low.
 Even long before the election of a Labour-run council, Poplar had to charge higher rates than other boroughs.
 In 1906, for example, Poplar Borough Council combined rates were 11s 8d in the pound, the highest in London, and twice as high as in Kensington.
 Clearly, the system was unfair and penalized the poorer boroughs two-fold: because they had the lowest rate income, and the highest poor relief bill.

 And, in addition to local rates collection, borough councils were expected to collect a so-called ‘precept’ for the funding of four cross-London authorities: London County Council, Metropolitan Police, Metropolitan Asylums Board and the Metropolitan Water Board.

 It was this precept that the council decided not to pay, as leverage in forcing a fairer rate system which did not penalize poorer boroughs.
-At its meeting on 22 March 1921 the Poplar Council resolved not to make its precepts and to apply these revenues to the costs of local poor relief.
+At its meeting on 22 March 1921 the Poplar Council resolved not to pay its precepts and to apply these revenues instead to the costs of local poor relief.

 This illegal action created a sensation, and led to legal proceedings against the council..
 On 29 July the thirty councillors involved marched in procession from Bow to the High Court, headed by a brass band.